Sithi-Vignesh/Gesture-Controller/README.md

 ## Roadmap

-- **V1** ✅ — 7 gestures, Brawl Stars support, Windows installer
+- **V1** ✅ — 7 gestures, Brawl Stars support, PiP feed, Windows installer
 - **V2** — Multi-game support: Clash of Clans, NFS, and more — each with their own gesture profile.
 Game selector built into the UI.
+Cloud sync.
-- **V3** — Classified
+- **V3** — Classified 🔒

 ---